 Pterygium surgery is a local anaesthetic procedure where the pterygium is removed from the eye.
 In order to reduce the risk of recurrence, a graft of tissue is taken from underneath the top lid and placed where the pterygium used to be after it has been removed.
 This is a very effective, safe procedure for treating pterygium.

-The reported incidence of recurrence following pterygium surgery using this technique is 10%, and the experience of the doctors at The Eye Specialists is much lower than this (in the order of 0.5%).
+The reported incidence of recurrence following pterygium surgery using this technique is 10%, however, we have experienced a much lower rate of less than 1%.